rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 ### Layout of a fieldless enum

-If there is no `#[repr]` attached to a fieldless enum, it is guaranteed to be represented as an integer of sufficient size to store the discriminants for all possible variants.
-The size is selected by the compiler but must be at least a `u8`.
+If there is no `#[repr]` attached to a fieldless enum, the compiler will represent it using an integer of sufficient size to store the discriminants for all possible variants -- note that if there is only one variant, then 0 bits are required, so it is possible that the enum may have zero size.
+In the absence of a `#[repr]` annotation, the number of bits used by the compiler are not defined and are subject to change.

 When a `#[repr(Int)]`-style annotation is attached to a fieldless enum (one without any data for its variants), it will cause the enum to be